kaiyuanqian/pillpal/video-script.md

 P: Have you got the doctor's notes?

-N: Yeah, but they're unintelligible.
+N: Yeah, but I can't read them.

 _N opens unintelligible notes on screen_